olivergi/Sentina-Moments/README.md

 #https://sentina.savelsirkku.fi/

+We have used NPM, bootstrap, moments and angular libraries in our project.

-To server the application using webpack in terminal use:
+To serve the application using webpack in terminal use:

 > npm test